 - Solvency: The ability to meet all obligations and debts.

 - Stockholders: People who own a company by paying for a piece of the company (stock).
 They are able to elect the directors and they receive profits (dividends) when a company makes money.

 Plans in this Unit

 The May 2011 issue of Pennsylvania Legacies has been made possible by a generous gift from Mr. and Mrs. Ranney Moran.

-This lesson was created by Beth Twiss Houting, senior director of programs and services at HSP, using research of Michael Regan, program director of the Network for Teaching Entrepreneurship at Temple University.
+This unit was created by Eden Heller, Education Intern, Historical Society of Pennsylvania, and Beth Twiss Houting, senior director of programs and services at HSP, using research of Michael Regan, program director of the Network for Teaching Entrepreneurship at Temple University.
 It was modified and updated for SAS by Kimberly L. Parsons, Education Intern, Historical Society of Pennsylvania.